fiber-miniapp/mVMC-mini/README.md

 + Predefined platform : Makefile_${platform}
  -	Makefile_intel : for Intel compiler+MPI on Intel Xeon Linux cluster
  -	Makefile_fx10 : for Fujitsu compiler+MPI on FX10 and K computer
- -	Makefile_pgi  : for PGI compiler + OpenMPI/pgi on Intel Xeon Linux
+ -	Makefile_pgi  : for PGI compiler + ACML + OpenMPI/pgi on Linux
- -	Makefile_gnu  : for GNU compiler + OpenMPI/gcc on Intel Xeon Linux

-If your testing platform is covered by one of these, set the value of platform, and you can move to the step 3, without taking step 2.
+If the installing platform is either intel or fx10, then set the value of platform as so.
-For example of intel, set the value as below, and you can move to step 3.
+For example of intel, set the value as below.

 	$ platform=intel
+Or for K computer and/or FX10 system, set the value as below.

+	$ platform=fx10

+In either case, you can move to step 3 without taking step 2.

+If the installing platform has PGI compiler, then use the file "Makefile_pgi" and modify the values of LAPACK and SCALAPACK path.
+The combination of PGI/ACML/ScaLAPACK and their locations are system dependent in combination with MPI choice.
+After the values are set for LAPACK and SCALAPACK, then set platform value as:

+	$ platform=pgi

+and you can move to step 3 without taking step 2.

-If your testing platform is NOT covered by above, create your "Makefile_${platform}", by following the step 2.
+If the installing platform is NOT covered by either of above, create an appropriate "Makefile_${platform}" by taking the following step 2.

 #####step 2.

-Create "Makefile_${platform}" _file_.

-If you are installing mVMC on a different platform, then create a file "Makefile_${platform}" accordingly.
+When installing mVMC on other platform with different compiler and MPI combination, create "Makefile_${platform}" _file_ accordingly.
-The value for ${platform} can be any, such as akb.
+The value for ${platform} can be chosen anonymously, such as akb.

-It may be easier to copy Makefile_skelton and edit it.
-Edit the file and give some commonly used compiler options via CFLAGS.
-In addition to the library software included in the package, mVMC-mini also requires the **BLACS** library and **Scalapack** library, whose location is system dependent.
+Edit the file and set the compiler names and their options with **CC** , **FC** , **CFLAGS** and **FFLAGS** variables. mVMC-mini requires the preinstalled **LAPACK** library and **ScaLAPACK** library whose locations are system dependent.
+Link option **LIB** should point to these LAPACK and SCALAPACK.

-The location of these BLACS and Scalapack library should be specified via LIB setting in the "Makefile_${platform}" file.
+The values of all these variables should be set in "Makefile_${platform}" file.
+A skeleton file "Makefile_skeleton" is provided for convenience.
+It may be easier to copy and edit the skeleton file as shown below.

+	$ platform=akb
 	$ cd src
-	$ platform=akb
 	$ cp Makefile_intel Makefile_${platform}
-	$ vi Makefile_${platform}		# edit CFLAGS and LIB, etc.
+	$ vi Makefile_${platform}		# edit CC, CFLAGS, etc.

 #####step 3.

+By now the makefile "Makefile_${platform}" must be ready in src/ directory.

-Run make command in the src/ directory.
+Run make command in src/ directory.
 After make command finishes successfully, there should be an executable file named "vmc.out" in the directory.